yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 As they started to move away from the carcass, Bad-Turn looked back at it and said, "Too bad we can't carry that whole carcass back to the clan.
 If they had all that meat to eat, there would be no worry about food for the rest of the trip."

 Blue-Flow replied, "I thought about that too.
-We could try to push a large chunk of meat ahead of us, but we can carry in our pouches more than we can push&mdash;especially when we have to go in the hard direction.
+We could try to push a large chunk of meat ahead of us, but we can carry in our pouches more than we can push---especially when we have to go in the hard direction.
 Besides, pushing the meat through the ashes over that whole distance will ruin it."

 "If we only had some way to keep it out of the ashes," murmured Bad-Turn, and he went over to one of the large Flow Slow plates and looked at it.
 It was large, half as big as he was.
 It was a flat square plate of material almost as hard as dragon crystal.
 At the front and back edges were curved lips that had been attached to the skin of the Flow Slow.
 Bad-Turn flowed onto the plate, thinking, "This could hold a lot of meat and pods, much more than I could carry in my pouches."
 He flowed to the front lip and stayed there for a moment, his back edge hanging back on the front lip of the plate.